Luis Miguel Dominguín: Ava Gardner

-Lucia Bosé
+Lucia Bosè

-Italian actress and former Miss Italy, Lucia Bosé flew to Madrid to shoot the film Muerte de un ciclista ("Death of a Cyclist").
+Italian actress and former Miss Italy, Lucia Bosè flew to Madrid to shoot the film Muerte de un ciclista ("Death of a Cyclist").

 At the airport, she met the producer, Manuel Goyanes, and Luis Miguel, who introduced him to the Italian actress.
 At first, she thought he was just a blowhard bully, but in the end he inspired interest and won her over.
 They still had not yet kissed when he asked her to marry him.
 They were married in Las Vegas on 1 March 1955.

 Lucia has confessed that their first year of marriage was not idyllic: "It was a very hard experience.
 I did not speak Spanish and I do not know anything, he did not speak Italian.
 I think that's how the passion was born, because we did not understand each other.
 When I began to understand who he was and he who I was, the crisis began."

-But the matador knew well how to compensate: "It never ceased to amaze me the incalculable force of his sexual incontinence," said the actress.
+But the matador knew well how to compensate: "It never ceased to amaze me the incalculable force of his sexual incontinence", said the actress.
 Shortly after marrying, she became pregnant and was forced to marry through the church in order to quell the scandals.
 The ceremony took place on 19 October 1955.

-Luis Miguel returned to the bullfighting arenas abroad and their first son, singer Miguel Bosé, was born in Panama on 3 April 1956.
-Later in life, Dominguín was notoriously disapproving of Bosé's budding homosexuality.
+Dominguín returned to the bullfighting arenas abroad and their first son, singer Miguel Bosé, was born in Panama on 3 April 1956.
+Later in life, Dominguín was notoriously disapproving of Bosé's homosexuality.
 Their second child, Lucia, born in 1957, and Paola, born in 1960.

-Lucia and Luis Miguel were married for years, but their differences were accentuated over time, especially her lack of interest for the bulls.
+Dominguín and Bosé were married for years, but their differences were accentuated over time, especially her lack of interest for the bulls.
 She never became part of the "Dominguín" clan, and the Dominguines never liked her.
 On the other hand, the infidelities of the bullfighter also took their toll.
-"In a matter of horns, I was a gold medal," Lucia asserted.
+"In a matter of horns, I was a gold medal", Lucia asserted.

 Rosario Primo de Rivera

-He divorced Bosé in 1968, and in 1987 married Rosario Primo de Rivera, niece of José Antonio Primo de Rivera, Spanish far-right politician and founder of the Falange Española fascist political party.
+Dominguín divorced Bosè in 1968, and in 1987 married Rosario Primo de Rivera, niece of José Antonio Primo de Rivera, Spanish far-right politician and founder of the Falange Española fascist political party.
 In 1971, at the age of 44, he returned to the bullring, and retired for good in 1973.

 Death

-He died of heart failure at 69 in 1996.
+Dominguín died of heart failure in 1996, aged 69.
 He is buried in the cemetery Guadiaro, near Sotogrande (Cádiz).